Transfer of credits for communication and language studies

 NB!
 No application need be submitted for the registration of language studies completed at the University of Helsinki Open University or the Helsinki Summer University in accordance with University of Helsinki degree requirements.

 NB!
-If the language of your secondary education is “other than Finnish or Swedish”, please contact the Student Services of the Language Centre.
+If the language of your secondary education is “other than Finnish or Swedish”, please contact the Kaisa House Student Advice.

 Communication skills in the native language (spoken and written communication, 3 cr)